Demand curve: Elasticity of demand for a good with respect to its own price

 The elasticity of demand indicates how sensitive the demand for a good is to a price change.
 If the elasticity's absolute value is between zero and 1, demand is said to be inelastic; if it equals 1, demand is "unitary elastic"; if it is greater than 1, demand is elastic.
-A small value--- inelastic demand--- implies that changes in price have little influence on demand.
+If it is smaller than 1, wh have inelastic demand, which implies that changes in price have little influence on demand.
 High elasticity indicates that consumers will respond to a price rise by buying much less of the good.
 For examples of elasticities of particular goods, see the article section, "Selected price elasticities".

 The elasticity of demand usually will vary depending on the price.
 If the demand curve is linear, demand is inelastic at high prices and elastic at low prices, with unitary elasticity somewhere in between.

 There does exist a family of demand curves with constant elasticity for all prices.
 They have the demand equation $Q=aP^{c}$, where c is the elasticity of demand and a is a parameter for the size of the market.
-These demand curves are smoothly curving with steep slopes for high values of price and a gentle slopes for low values.
+These demand curves are smoothly curving with steep slopes for high values of price and gentle slopes for low values.

+A demand function that exhibits a constant elasticity of demand with respect to the price is formulated as follows: